-The computer software used to capture the general ledger accounting activity was acquired several years ago.
+In the prior year management letter, we indicated that the computer software used to capture the general ledger accounting activity was acquired several years ago.
 Since that time, the growth of the City has significantly affected its accounting and reporting requirements.
 Industry trends have produced and keep introducing new applications that enhance reporting capabilities and increase productivity.
 At present, the City is very dependent on Excel spreadsheets for financial reporting.
-We believe that the City can reduce the use of Excel spreadsheets by migrating toward system generated reports.
+We believe that the City can reduce the use of Excel spreadsheets by migrating towards system generated reports.

-We recommend that the City consider evaluating the capability of its existing accounting system in meeting its short and long-term reporting requirements.
+We recommended that the City consider evaluating the capability of its existing accounting system in meeting its short and long-term reporting requirements.
 Both the City and School should collaborate in a search to find a more comprehensive financial software application.